Quasiballistic electron transport in cryogenic SiGe HBTs studied using an exact, semi-analytic solution to the Boltzmann equation: Introduction

 The origin of this behavior has been attributed to several mechanisms, including trap-assisted tunneling at base-emitter voltage ($V_{BE}$) well below the built-in potential; \cite{Joseph1995} and non-equilibrium carrier transport, in which electrons quasiballistically traverse the base, at biases comparable to the built-in potential \cite{Richey1996}.
 The latter effect has been phenomenologically described using an elevated electron temperature that is taken as the effective temperature for thermionic emission at the base-emitter junction \cite{Bardin2009, Richey1996, Bardin2017}.
 As base widths were scaled further down to $\sim 20$ nm in recent years, direct tunneling of electrons was reported to contribute to the collector current at biases approaching the built-in potential \cite{Rucker2017, Davidovic2017,Ying2018}.

 There are several discrepancies with these explanations, however.
-First, both base and collector currents exhibit non-idealities at cryogenic temperatures \cite{Bardin2009, Rucker2017}, and holes are unlikely to transport ballistically or tunnel across the emitter region.
+First, non-ideal collector currents have been reported in first generation devices with base widths on the order of $100$ nm \cite{Ying2018}, for which direct tunneling is unlikely.
 Further, at base doping levels above $\sim 3\times 10^{18}$ cm$^{-3}$ common in modern devices, \cite{Ying2018,Rucker2017} ionized impurity scattering is expected to dominate.
 Therefore, quasiballistic transport is not expected to be markedly more pronounced at cryogenic temperatures relative to room temperature as evidenced by the weak temperature dependence of the minority carrier mobility \cite{Swirhun1988,Klaassenn1992,Rieh2000a,Bardin2009}.
 Finally, while electrons may be heated as they traverse the base by the built-in field, the collector current and transconductance depend on the electron temperature at the base-emitter junction prior to transport across the base and thus cannot be affected by the built-in field.

 A quantitative, non-empirical description of the quasiballistic transport process would allow a more thorough test of whether quasiballistic transport is a possible origin of the cryogenic DC non-idealities.
 Steady particle transport across a slab of thickness comparable to the MFPs of the particles is described by the Boltzmann equation \cite{Lundstrom2000fundamentals,chen2005nanoscale}.
 The slab problem has been extensively investigated for radiative \cite{chen2005nanoscale, chandrasekhar1960radiative, modest2013radiative}, neutron \cite{spanier1969monte}, phonon \cite{chen2005nanoscale, Hua2015}, and electron transport \cite{grinberg1992diffusion,Stettler1994, Tanaka, ozaydin1996non} as well as for rarefied gases \cite{cercignani1963flow, cercignani2000rarefied, Manela2008}.
 Although analytical solutions under the 'one-speed' or 'gray' approximations are possible,\cite{grinberg1992diffusion, modest2013radiative} solutions considering energy-dependent relaxation times are less tractable analytically.
 Alternative numerical approaches are computationally expensive owing to the need to discretize both the spatial and reciprocal space coordinates \cite{grinberg1992diffusion,Stettler1994,Lundstrom2018}.
 Several works have reported asymptotic series expansion methods, based on the original theory by Grad \cite{grad1963asymptotic}, for rarefied gas dynamics \cite{sone1969asymptotic} and phonon transport \cite{Peraud2016a}.
 These methods could enable the efficient solution of the present problem of electronic transport in a narrow base, but they have yet to be adapted for electronic transport.